sensu/sensu-docs/content/sensu-go/5.18/guides/secrets-management.md

 This section explains how to use [HashiCorp Vault][1] as your external [secrets provider][2] to authenticate via the HashiCorp Vault integration's [token auth method][3] or [TLS certificate auth method][4].

+{{% notice note %}}
-_**NOTE**: You will need to set up [HashiCorp Vault][15] to use `VaultProvider` secrets management in production.
-The examples in this guide use the [Vault dev server][32], which is useful for learning and experimenting.
+**NOTE**: You will need to set up [HashiCorp Vault](https://www.vaultproject.io/docs/install/) to use `VaultProvider` secrets management in production.
+The examples in this guide use the [Vault dev server](https://www.vaultproject.io/docs/concepts/dev-server/), which is useful for learning and experimenting.
 The Vault dev server gives you access to a preconfigured, running Vault server with in-memory storage that you can use right away.
-Follow the [HashiCorp Learn curriculum][16] when you are ready to set up a production server in Vault._
+Follow the [HashiCorp Learn curriculum](https://learn.hashicorp.com/vault) when you are ready to set up a production server in Vault.
+{{% /notice %}}

 ### Retrieve your Vault root token

+{{% notice note %}}
-_**NOTE**: The examples in this guide use the `Root Token` for the the [Vault dev server][18], which gives you access to a preconfigured, running Vault server with in-memory storage that you can use right away.
-Follow the [HashiCorp Learn curriculum][16] when you are ready to set up a production server in Vault._
+**NOTE**: The examples in this guide use the `Root Token` for the the [Vault dev server](https://learn.hashicorp.com/vault/getting-started/dev-server), which gives you access to a preconfigured, running Vault server with in-memory storage that you can use right away.
+Follow the [HashiCorp Learn curriculum](https://learn.hashicorp.com/vault) when you are ready to set up a production server in Vault.
+{{% /notice %}}

 To retrieve your Vault root token: